The averaging of non-local Hamiltonian structures in Whitham's method: Averaging procedure.

-which generate local flows according to the Poisson bracket (\ref{canform}) and the averaged densities of which can be taken as a parameters $U^{\nu}$ on the space of $m$-phase solutions of (\ref{locsys}) (the conditions (A)-(C)).
+which generate local flows according to the Poisson bracket (\ref{canform}) and the averaged densities of which can be taken as parameters $U^{\nu}$ on the space of $m$-phase solutions of (\ref{locsys}) (the conditions (A)-(C)).

-Then under the "regularity" conditions (I)-(IV) for the space of $m$-phase solutions of (\ref{locsys}) we can construct a Poisson bracket of Ferapontov type (\ref{ferbr}) for the "slow" parameters $U^{\nu}(X)$ which coincide with the averaged densities $\langle{\cal P}^{\nu}\rangle(X)$ by the following procedure:
+Then under the ``regularity'' conditions (I)-(IV) for the space of $m$-phase solutions of (\ref{locsys}) we can construct a Poisson bracket of Ferapontov type (\ref{ferbr}) for the ``slow'' parameters $U^{\nu}(X)$ by the following procedure:

-We calculate the pairwise Poisson brackets of ${\cal P}^{\nu}(\varphi,\varphi_{x},\dots)$ in the form
+We calculate the pairwise Poisson brackets of $\, {\cal P}^{\nu}(\varphi,\varphi_{x},\dots)$ in the form

-(where are finite numbers of terms in the both sums).
-Here we have the total derivatives of the functions $F^{\nu}_{(k)}$ and $F^{\mu}_{(k)}$ with respect to $x$ and $y$ as a corollary of the fact that both $I^{\nu}$ and $I^{\mu}$ generate the local flows (\ref{nuflows}).
-From the commutativity of the set $\{I^{\nu}\}$ we have also
+(where is a finite number of terms in the both sums).
+Here we have the total derivatives of the functions $\, F^{\nu}_{(k)}$ and $\, F^{\mu}_{(k)}$ with respect to $x$ and $y$ as a corollary of the fact that both $\, I^{\nu}$ and $\, I^{\mu}$ generate local flows according to the Poisson bracket (\ref{canform}).
+From the commutativity of the set $\, \{I^{\nu}\}$ we have also

-for some functions $Q^{\nu\mu}(\varphi,\varphi_{x},\dots)$.
+for some functions $\, Q^{\nu\mu}(\varphi,\varphi_{x},\dots)$.